pietrostucchi/data_analytics_portfolio/Python/Python Scripts/README.md

 # Python Scripts

-## Summary
+## Project Summary

-In this repo, I would like to show some of my skills with Web Scraping, API and, in general, the development of some algorithms.
+In this repo, I'm showing some of my skills with Web Scraping, API and, in general, the development of some algorithms.

-In particular, you can find two scripts in which I used these libraries and modules:
+In particular, you can see two scripts in which I've used these libraries and modules:
 * pathlib (Path)
 * os
 * bs4 (BeautifulSoup)